-Based on this, Management considers the Company's cash resources, to be sufficient to ensure its future operations at least one year ahead and to present the financial statements on a going concern basis.
+Based on the planned capital increase and the expected continued support from the main shareholder, Management considers the Company's cash resources, to be sufficient to ensure its future operations at least one year ahead and to present the financial statements on a going concern basis.

-2. Uncertainty relating to recognition and measurement
+2. Uncertainties concerning recognition and measurement